ASSERT-KTH/slumps/crow/README.md

     make
     ```

-- Build wabt toolkit to provide the WASM to WAT conversion for debugging reasons.
+- Build wabt toolkit to provide the Wasm to WAT conversion for debugging reasons.

     Follow these instructions inside the `wabt` folder: